DevVictor19/DevVictor19/README.md

 ## About

-Software Developer, specialized in building scalable applications and robust architectures.
+Software Developer specialized in building scalable applications and robust architectures.

-Throughout my career, I have developed high-impact projects, including an e-learning platform capable of supporting more than 10,000 concurrent users.
-I also worked at an artificial intelligence startup, where I was responsible for creating AI agents for customer service and process automation.
+Throughout my career, I have developed high-impact projects, including an e-learning platform capable of supporting over 10,000 concurrent users.
+I also worked at an artificial intelligence startup, where I was responsible for developing AI agents for customer service and process automation.

 My core skills include TypeScript, Node.js, NestJS, Golang, Docker, LangChain, LangGraph, RabbitMQ, Kafka, MongoDB, PostgreSQL, MySQL, and Redis.
 I also have experience in developing solutions with LLMs, implementing retrieval-augmented generation (RAG) pipelines, and leveraging vector databases such as Qdrant.

+In addition, I have experience in designing systems using Clean Architecture and Microservices Architecture, ensuring high cohesion, low coupling, and ease of maintenance in large-scale applications.

-I am deeply interested in continuous learning and technical knowledge sharing, regularly publishing insights about software development on LinkedIn.
+I am passionate about continuous learning and technical knowledge sharing, regularly publishing insights about software development on LinkedIn.

 ## Resume